 A.J.
 Pierzynski’s sixth inning blast makes the White Sox the first club in major league history to hit at least 200 home runs for seven consecutive seasons.
 The catcher's two-run homer isn't enough as Chicago loses to the Devil Rays at Comiskey Park, 5-3.

 After walking the lead-off hitter John Buck in the ninth to spoil his perfect game, Scott Baker gets an out then yields a single to pinch hitter Mike Sweeney two outs shy of a no-hitter.
-The Twins' 25-year-old right-hander from Shreveport, LA settles with a one-hitter blanking the Royals at the Metrodome, 5-0.
+The Twins' 25 year-old right-hander from Shreveport settles for a one-hitter, blanking the Royals at the Metrodome, 5-0.

 Greg Dobbs breaks the Phillies' 95 year-old club record for pinch hits in a season.
 The Californian's seventh inning pinch-hit game-tying double, his 21st hit off the bench, breaks the mark established by Doc Miller in 1913.

 Jeff Francoeur is traded to the Rangers by the Mets in exchange for infielder Joaquin Arias.
 The rifle-armed right fielder will be a right-handed bat off the bench and defensive replacement for the play-off bound Texas team.

 Aroldis Chapman makes his much-anticipated major league debut, tossing a perfect inning in the Reds' 8-4 victory over Milwaukee.
 The 22 year-old Cuban defector lives up to the hype, throwing four pitches at a speed of 100 mph or better.